Computing

 Implementation

-Although there are aspects of Computing that require explicit teaching (in particular, Computer Science) we believe that the majority of Computing should be embedded across the curriculum – within our Project Guerrilla as well as within core subjects.
-We are working alongside Eduthing to develop a comprehensive and relevant curriculum for our school.
+Although there are elements of Computing that require explicit teaching—particularly within Computer Science—we believe that Computing should also be meaningfully embedded across the curriculum, both within the Kapow scheme and through links to our core subjects.
+We are working closely with Eduthing to develop a comprehensive, relevant, and engaging Computing curriculum tailored to the needs of our pupils at Bearbrook.